 Use of the assessment questionnaire (See Appendix A) is a requirement for every D-AFIX assessment.
-It aids the dialysis facility D-AFIX coordinator in the discussion with dialysis facility staff.
+It aids the D-AFIX coordinator in the discussion with dialysis facility staff.

 - 1. The goal of the D-AFIX Vaccination Assessment Questionnaire is to identify areas within the dialysis facility's vaccination processes in need of improvement. - 2.
-Through this identification, the dialysis facility D-AFIX coordinator will work with dialysis facility staff to introduce, encourage, and support (through technical assistance) the implementation of evidence based CQI strategies for improving vaccination rates. - 3.
+Through this identification, the D-AFIX coordinator will work with dialysis facility staff to introduce, encourage, and support (through technical assistance) the implementation of evidence based CQI strategies for improving vaccination rates. - 3.
 The completion of the questionnaire and subsequent discussion surrounding it assists dialysis facility staff to reach a 100% implementation status for the needed CQI identified strategies by the end of project.
-The CQI strategies identified will be based on the questions answered "no," providing an opportunity for improvement.
+The CQI strategies identified will be based on the questions answered "no", providing an opportunity for improvement.
 All improvement area strategies identified should be implemented by dialysis facility staff within 30-45 days. - 4.
-Meeting the implementation of the CQI strategies goal of 100% will vary depending on several factors including current vaccination strategies at the dialysis facility, resources and incorporating D-AFIX into the facility QAPI program.
-The dialysis facility D-AFIX coordinator should provide technical assistance and encourage dialysis facility staff to implement proven strategies to ensure vaccination rate improvement (see Appendices A, B and C).
-Dialysis facility staff should ensure 100% implementation of the CQI strategies using the QAPI process within 30-45 days of the feedback session. - 5.
-The questionnaire should be completed by dialysis facility staff. - 6.
-The follow-up process for implementation of the CQI strategies should be clearly explained to the dialysis facility staff by the dialysis facility D-AFIX coordinator. - 7.
-Through the follow-up process, dialysis facility D-AFIX coordinators will work with dialysis facility staff to complete the implementation of the selected CQI strategies agreed upon during feedback sessions (described in "Feedback" section on page 9).
-Improvement area strategies that have not occurred within 30-45 days should be discussed in QAPI with a plan in place to ensure process changes are made. - 8.
-Dialysis facility D-AFIX coordinators should analyze D-AFIX Vaccination Assessment Questionnaire data shortly after the data is collected to prepare timely feedback for the dialysis facility staff.
-The data should be analyzed within one week with a feedback session scheduled to discuss the results and develop the CQI action plan.
+Meeting the implementation of the CQI strategies goal of 100% will vary depending on several factors including current vaccination strategies at the dialysis facility, resources, interest in CQI and staff capabilities.
+The D-AFIX coordinator should provide technical assistance and encourage dialysis facility staff to implement proven strategies to ensure vaccination rate

+- improvement.
+Dialysis facility staff should ensure 100% implementation of the CQI strategies using the QAPI process. - 5.
+The questionnaire may be mailed or emailed to a facility for completion, completed during a site visit or completed as an online survey. - 6.
+The follow-up process for implementation of the CQI strategies should be clearly explained to the dialysis facility staff. - 7.
+Through the follow-up process, D-AFIX coordinators will work with dialysis facility staff to complete the implementation of the selected CQI strategies agreed upon during feedback sessions (described in #2.
+Feedback, below).
+Improvement area strategies that have not occurred within 30-45 days should be discussed in QAPI with a plan in place to ensure process changes are made.
+D-AFIX coordinators should analyze D-AFIX Vaccination Assessment Questionnaire data shortly after the data is collected to prepare timely feedback for the dialysis facility staff.
+The data should be analyzed within one to two weeks with a feedback session scheduled to discuss the results and develop the CQI action plan.
+If the analysis is conducted on-site, the D-AFIX coordinator should provide preliminary feedback during an Exit Interview, with formal feedback provided in one to two weeks.